 - If an interrupt is generated before the STOP instruction is executed, then the STOP instruction will be executed as a NOP instruction.
 Therefore, WDT and its pre-scaler and post-scaler (if enabled) will not be cleared.
 At the same time, the TO bit will not be set to 1 and the PD will not be cleared. - If an interrupt is generated during or after the execution of the STOP instruction, the device will be immediately awakened from sleep mode.
 The STOP instruction will be executed before the wake-up.
 Therefore, the WDT and its pre-scaler and post-scaler (if enabled) will be cleared to zero and the TO bit will be set to 1, while the PD will also be cleared to zero.
 Even if the flag bit is checked to be 0 before the STOP instruction is executed, it may be set to 1 before the STOP instruction is completed.
-To determine if the STOP instruction is executed as a NOP instruction.
+To determine if the STOP instruction is executed, the PD bit can be tested.
+If the PD bit is set to 1, then the STOP instruction is executed as a NOP instruction.
 Before executing the STOP instruction, a CLRWDT instruction must be executed to ensure that the WDT is cleared to zero.